wheresmyjetpack/old-scrapeo/README.md

 Alternatively, if you want to contribute to scrap-eo, it is recommended that you `pip install --editable .` so any changes you make to the source code take effect immediately.
 Otherwise, you must reinstall scrap-eo everytime you make changes.

 ## Planned Features
-* Create an API for scrap-eo, moving the functions for scraping data to a separate file that contains a `ScrapEO` class
+* ~~Create an API for scrap-eo, moving the functions for scraping data to a separate file that contains a `ScrapEO` class ~~
 * Add an argument to the `--meta` option to scrape the content from all meta tags in a document (e.g. `--meta *`)
 * Add regex matching functionality to the `--meta` option
 * Add option to audit sites making use of HTML5 spec
 * Add colored output support ([colorama](https://pypi.python.org/pypi/colorama) integration with click)
 * Setup a Makefile for easier installation

+## Version Notes
+### 1.1
+* Very simple API for the basic scrap-eo functions (found in *scrapeo/core.py*)
+* Provide multiple arguments to find meta tags by name using multiple instances of the `--meta` option
+* Connection errors now provide more human-readable information
+* Bugfix for URL's with UTF-8 encoded characters